Gaupeng/gaunets/README.md

 # gaunets
 * Python library to detect a computer's private IP Address, Subnet Mask, and Default Gateway.
+* Also enables ARP & Reverse-ARP lookup on a Class C network.
 * Installation:
     * Download gaunets.py and move it to the directory of your program code for now.
     * Usage (look into tester.py):